Introduction

 A quick search on ‘pyenv’ will lead you to https://github.com/pyenv/pyenv.
 However, upon going through the README, you will find that pyenv is not supported on Windows.
 Here are some relevant excerpts from the README:

-Pyenv does not officially support Windows and does not work in Windows outside the Windows Subsystem for Linux.
-Moreover, even there, the Pythons it installs are not native Windows versions but rather Linux versions running in a virtual machine – so you won’t get Windows-specific functionality.
+Pyenv does not officially support Windows and does not work in Windows outside the Windows Subsystem for Linux (WSL).
+Even in ESL, the Pythons it installs are not native Windows versions but rather Linux versions running in a virtual machine – so you don’t get any Windows-specific functionality.

-Once you have installed pyenv-win, you can verify the installation by reopening Powershell and running the following command:
+Once you have installed pyenv-win, you can verify the installation by running the following PowerShell command:

 pyenv --version

-If the installation was successful, you should see the version of pyenv-win installed on your system.
-For example, I see the following output:
+If the installation is successful, you will see the version of pyenv-win installed on your system.
+For example:

 pyenv 3.1.1

-Further, you can verify that pyenv-win is working correctly by running the pyenv command, which will list all the available commands.
+You can further confirm that pyenv-win is working correctly by running the pyenv command.
+This will display a list of all available commands:

 pyenv